 Regular meetings shall be held twice a month during the academic year.

-All course proposals must be submitted electronically via the Curricunet system. .
+All course proposals must be submitted electronically via the CurricuNet system.

-The originator is responsible for monitoring the course in the curriculum process via Curricunet.
+The originator is responsible for monitoring the course in the curriculum process via CurricuNet.

 The originator should discuss the course proposal with the department chair, department members, dean and division lead technical review faculty member.